protomaps/PMTiles/spec/v3/spec.md

 An encoded directory consists of five parts in the following order:
 1. The number of entries contained in the directory (MUST be greater than 0)
-1. Tile-IDs of all entries
+1. TileIDs of all entries
-1. Run-Lengths of all entries
+1. RunLengths of all entries
 1. Lengths of all entries
 1. Offsets of all entries